 Figure 4-3.
-NNI interface in a MAX unit
+Network to Network interface (NNI) in a MAX unit

-An NNI interface connection allows the MAX to appear as a frame relay network interface based on the NNI specifications.
-It performs both DTE and DCE link management, and allows two separate frame relay networks to connect via a common protocol.
+An NNI interface connection allows the MAX to appear as a Frame Relay network interface based on the NNI specifications.
+It performs both DTE and DCE link management, and allows two separate Frame Relay networks to connect via a common protocol.
 See "Configuring an NNI interface" on page 4-6.